Election workspace

 8

-Sectoral / reserved
+Sectoral and reserved seats

 Timeline